 The word Botox is simply a brand of injection which is derived from Clostridium Botulinum bacteria.
 However there are several other brands available but the name ‘Botox’ is commonly used to refer to them all.
 Botox blocks signals from the nerves to the muscles.
 The injected muscle can no longer contract and so the wrinkles relax and soften.

 How is it done?

-Small amounts of Botox are injected into the target areas.
+Small amounts of antiwrinkle medicine is injected into the target areas.
 The injections are done with help of a very fine needle.
 Common areas to be treated are the forehead, frown lines between the eyebrows and crow's feet around the eyes. but it can also be used for lip lines and to adjust the shape of the face and turn sad lips up!
-Wrinkles caused by sun damage and gravity do not respond to Botox.
+Wrinkles caused by sun damage and gravity do not respond to this treatment.

 How long does a Botox treatment take?

 The actual injections take only about 10 minutes.
 However, every patient is consulted and counselled prior to the treatment and before and after pictures are taken.
 This is discussed with you.

 Due to the extremely fine gauge of the needles, most people find it painless, however in certain sensitive areas anaesthetic cream might be applied prior to the treatment, numbing the area, and making the injections more comfortable.
 This will be discussed with you during your consultation.

 What am I going to look like immediately after the procedure?

 Slight swelling at the site of injection is common and settles within 10-15 minutes.
 No changes are expected immediately; the results of the treatment are gradual and become apparent only after 24-72 hours after the injections but they are not fully seen until 2 weeks.